Mazen149/Dockerized-nginx-mysql/README.md

 # Dockerized Nginx Frontend with MySQL

 This project demonstrates how to set up a simple Docker Compose environment with Nginx serving a static HTML page and MySQL as the backend database.

-## Project Structure

-dockerized-nginx-mysql/

-├── index.html
-├── Dockerfile
-├── docker-compose.yml
-├── README.md

 ## How to Run